mistifyio/lochness/cmd/cworkerd/README.md

 The following arguments are understood:

-    $ dover -h
+    $ cworkerd -h
-    Usage of dover:
+    Usage of cworkerd:
     -b, --beanstalk="127.0.0.1:11300": address of beanstalkd server
     -e, --etcd="http://127.0.0.1:4001": address of etcd server
     -p, --http=7544: http port to publish metrics. set to 0 to disable